andrew/ultimate-awesome/README.md

 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
 - [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
+- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
+- [Awesome-Dgraph](https://github.com/OpenDgraph/Awesome-Dgraph) - A list of media, code and info about Dgraph.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.